Hair Color Ideas and Inspiration

 Green Hair Color: How To Wear Mint, Aqua, And More

 Green is the color of envy, wealth, and luxurious glamour.
 Whether we’re talking about a bright kelly shade or a rich emerald, the color family is undeniably sexy.
 While the rest of the hair world lost its mind over rose gold and honey blonde, we waited for green hair color to have its moment.

 If you’ve considered going green in the past, rest assured that the right moment is now.
-Fantasy hair colors have never been more acceptable at work and in society, so you’re unlikely to get a lot of looks after coloring your mane.
+Colorful hair has never been more acceptable at work and in society, so you’re unlikely to get a lot of looks after coloring your mane.
 (If you do, they’re likely just appreciating your grassy ‘do!)